 #Tips 3 – Close All the Connections

-As and when you finish your work, it is suggested that you must close all the connection in the database.
+As and when you finish your work, it is suggested that you must close all the connections in the database.

 #Tips 4 – Split your Database